 - Pack light.
 Try to fit everything you need into a carry-on and a backpack if possible.
 The less you have to lug around, the better!
 Maximize space in your carry-on or suitcase with some travel packing cubes.

 - Get a pre-trip winter car inspection.
 Make sure your car and tires can handle the distance and any extreme weather conditions before your trip.

-- Check out my Ultimate Guide to Road Trip Organization for tips on packing the car and checking travel advisories.
+- Check out my Ultimate Guide to Road Trip Organization and 45 Ways to Organize Your Car for tips on packing the car and checking travel advisories.

 For more holiday air travel tips (from an actual flight attendant), check out this video by Jetting Julia: